microsoft/vscode-docs/docs/remote/containers.md

 ## Managing containers

-By default, the Remote - Containers extension automatically starts the containers mentioned in the `devcontainer.json` when you open a folder in a container.
+By default, the Remote - Containers extension automatically starts the containers mentioned in the `devcontainer.json` when you open the folder.
 When you close VS Code, the extension automatically shuts down the containers you've connected to.
 You can change this behavior by adding `"shutdownAction": "none"` to the `devcontainer.json`.

 You can also manually manage your containers using one of the following options: